shouvikcirca/PCB-Classification/README.md

 Train and val accuraciea re going upto 95% but test acc is stuck at 89%.
 Could be due to uncertainty introduced by labelling errors.

+A larger vaaariant of resnext gave an insignificant accuracy again.
+But the increase in number of parameters was significant.
+So there was no point training a larger model for the same performaance.